 1. Paperwork

 - Bank account details: Although salary is usually credited at the end of the month in most companies, setting up a new salary account might require multiple visits to a bank.
-This is why it’s best to get this part of the work done at the earliest for a seamless onboarding experience.
+This is why it’s best to get this part of the work done at the earliest for a smooth onboarding experience.

-2. Pre-boarding
+2. Pre-Boarding

 - Email to the new employee: Your incoming employee might be wading through a sea of ambiguity before starting their new job.
 As a Human Resources professional, it’s your duty to counter their confusion with information.
 Send them a welcome email delineating everything they need to know before arriving, such as start date, start time, directions, first day schedule, things to bring, and details of the contact person.